Frankford High School

 Frankford High School is a public high school in the School District of Philadelphia.
 It is located at Oxford Avenue and Wakeling Street in the Frankford section of Northeast Philadelphia, Pennsylvania.
-It has an award-winning and highly successful Culinary Arts Program.

 Frankford was founded in 1910 as an annex to Central High School.
 Around 1927, the Frankford Radio Club, a long-running amateur radio club, was founded at the school.
 This competitive radio club continues to this day; Alburtis, Pennsylvania is the current home of the club.

 In the fall of 2018, Frankford High School launched the Frankford High School Aviation Academy, a unique program to provide a career path for the graduates of the program.
 Since the launch of the aviation program, Hospitality and Solar Panel CTE courses have been added as well.

 The current Principal is Michael J. Calderone.

 Aviation Academy

 Beginning with the class of 2022, students have the opportunity to enroll in the Aviation Academy.
 After their completion, they can earn their private pilot license and by the time they are 21 be eligible for their commercial pilot license.
 The program will also include multiple tracks of study including drone-piloting and airplane mechanic/maintenance.